Solid States and Phases of Matter

 - 12.6 Phase Changes Involving Solids: The enthalpy of fusion is the amount of heat absorbed as a solid changes to a liquid state.
 The enthalpy of crystallization is the amount of heat given off or "evolved" when a substance freezes.
 For a given substance the enthalpy of fusion is equal to the enthalpy of crystallization, the only difference is the direction of heat flow.

 - 12.7 Phase Diagrams: One common way to represent how solid, liquid, and gas states can co-exist is to use a phase diagram plotting the state as a function of pressure and temperature.
-The shape of the curve and the slope of the interface between solid and liquid states reflect the density propeerties of the substance.
-Because water is denser in the liqud state than inthe solid state, its liquid-solid equilibrium line has a negative slope.
+The shape of the curve and the slope of the interface between solid and liquid states reflect the density properties of the substance.
+Because water is denser in the liquid state than in the solid state, its liquid-solid equilibrium line has a negative slope.

 Videos for Chapter 12: The Solid State